 Revision Eyelid Surgery Beverly Hills

-Eyelid surgery is one of the most popular cosmetic enhancement procedures, and when performed correctly, it can dramatically rejuvenate and refresh one’s facial appearance.
+Revisional eyelid surgery is one of the most popular eyelid surgery procedures, and when performed correctly, it can dramatically rejuvenate and refresh one’s facial appearance.
 However, there are many potential complications that can ensue during or after eyelid surgery, and when something goes awry during surgery on this delicate region of the face, the consequences can be devastating.
 Even “adequate,” but less than perfect results can be a profound disappointment.

-Eyelid surgery revision (revisional eyelid surgery) is a secondary procedure that is performed to correct or improve any complications that may have arisen after the original surgery, and/or to address the patient’s dissatisfaction with the cosmetic results of the previous surgery.
-Revisional eyelid surgery is even more complex than the primary procedure, which is why it is essential to look past the hype and empty promises and base your revisional surgeon selection on irrefutable qualifications, such as: board certification, training, experience, and demonstrable proof of past successful eye/eyelid surgeries (i.e. case studies, before-and-after photos).
+Revision eyelid surgery (eyelid repair surgery) is a secondary procedure that is performed to correct or improve any complications that may have arisen after the original surgery, and/or to address the patient’s dissatisfaction with the cosmetic results of the previous surgery.
+Revisional eyelid surgery is even more complex than the primary procedure, which is why it is essential to look past the hype and empty promises and base your revisional surgeon selection on irrefutable qualifications, such as board certification, training, experience, and demonstrable proof of past successful eye/eyelid surgeries (i.e. eyelid surgery recovery tips, eyelid surgery before-and-after photos).

 REVISIONAL SURGERY EXPERTISE

 Dr. Kenneth Steinsapir is one of the foremost eyelid surgeons in the world, is board certified in Ophthalmology, and has completed numerous prestigious fellowships, including three years of Orbital and Eyelid fellowships at the Jules Stein Eye Institute at the David Geffen School of Medicine at UCLA.
-He is widely respected for his clinical research, and has published over thirty scientific papers and eight book chapters.
-He lectures regionally, nationally, and internationally, and has a private practice located in Beverly Hills, CA, where he is in high demand by discerning individuals from Los Angeles, Beverly Hills, Southern California, and abroad.
-Very few doctors can match the level of skill and expertise he possesses when it comes to improving upon the results of prior eyelid surgery, and he is known amongst his peers as performing some of the best blepharoplasty Beverly Hills has to offer.
+He is widely respected for his clinical research and has published over thirty scientific papers and eight book chapters.
+He lectures regionally, nationally, and internationally, and has a private practice located in Beverly Hills, CA, where he is in high demand by discerning individuals from Los Angeles and abroad.
+Very few doctors can match the level of skill and expertise he possesses when it comes to improving upon the results of prior eyelid surgery, and he is known amongst his peers as performing some of the best blepharoplasties within the industry.

-At Dr. Steinsapir’s eyelid surgery Beverly Hills boutique practice, he performs several consultations a day with patients who have concerns about the results of a previous eyelid surgery.
+At Dr. Steinsapir’s plastic surgery center, he performs several consultations a day with patients who have concerns about the results of previous eyelid surgery.
 A patient’s original eyelid surgery may have been many years ago, or very recently.
 Some patients may have been initially satisfied with the results of their surgery, but have noticed their results fading over time and desire a surgical ‘refresher.’
 Others may have immediately realized that there was a problem with the first eyelid surgery and allowed their original surgeon to attempt to correct the issue before finally seeking out Dr. Steinsapir’s expertise.
-A small number of individuals seek a consultation with Dr. Steinsapir’s because they are having an immediate problem after a recent eye surgery and feel that their issue warrants a second opinion.
+A small number of individuals seek a consultation with Dr. Steinsapir’s because they are having an immediate problem after recent eye surgery and feel that their issue warrants a second opinion.

-Dr. Steinsapir always strives to perform surgery in the least invasive manner possible, and has innovated conservative surgical methods that help to preserve the integrity of the eyelids and spare the fragile eyelid tissue whenever possible.
+Dr. Steinsapir always strives to perform cosmetic eyelid surgery in the least invasive manner possible and has innovated conservative surgical and minimally-invasive eyelid procedures that help to preserve the integrity of the eyelids and spare the fragile eyelid tissue whenever possible.
 By combining this approach with advanced techniques and custom-tailored treatment plans, dramatic (yet very natural) eyelid surgery results are possible with minimal post-operative downtime.

 before & afters